-Despite mental health being the elephant in the room for many Kenyans and refugees, the government has taken steps to address mental illness by creating the Kenyan Mental Health Policy 2015-2030 goals.
-The Kenya Health Policy, 2014 – 2030 gives directions to ensure a significant reduction in the overall ill-health in Kenya in line with the country’s Vision 2030 and the Kenya Constitution, 2010 (Ministry of Health, 2015).
-With this national plan, we hope mental health will no longer be assumed but recognized as an essential part of health in young children and youths.
-Also, reform the mental health workings & interventions for securing mental health treatment in Kenya.
+Due to mental health being a significant concern in the young generation, local government has taken steps to address the issue by introducing the Kenyan Mental Health Policy 2015-2030 goals.
+Aligned with the Kenya Health Policy, 2014 – 2030, these initiatives aim to reduce overall ill-health in Kenya, in line with the country’s Vision 2030 and the 2010 Constitution.
+The hope is that mental health will be recognized as an integral part of the well-being of young children and youths, leading to reforms in mental health practices and early childhood interventions for securing treatment in Kenya.

 References